-While automated Penetration Testing should be carried out regularly and embedded in the Secure Development Lifecycle (SDLC), manual penetration testing is still necessary.
-It must be carried out whenever relevant infrastructural, architectural and functional changes are deployed.
+While Automated Penetration Testing should be carried out regularly and embedded in the Secure Development Lifecycle (SDLC), manual penetration testing is still necessary.
+Therefore, it must be carried out whenever relevant infrastructural, architectural, and functional changes are deployed.

 Manual penetration testing adds to this a humans’ qualifying perspective, with a deep focus on specific functionality – such as authentication and storage mechanisms for sensitive data.
 Or even the complete application as part of a more extensive review, which is often carried out in preparation of/or alongside a significant release.

 Combining these processes will undoubtedly produce some duplicate artifacts.
 When both automated and manual tests are carried out in tandem, the penetration testers’ job is to summarise and evaluate the findings, indicating which of them have a critical, high, medium, or low impact and which class of security vulnerabilities they belong to.
 In a report of the manual findings, the pentester would also provide suggestions on remediating these.

 Because automated penetration tests do not involve much (expensive) human labor, it is common to carry out manual testing only after automated pentests have been run.
 Then, their findings have been reviewed and resolved.
 In doing so, the penetration tester can take the automated tests’ results into account, either focusing on an area of code shown to bear many vulnerabilities or, to the contrary, take a closer look at code that was assumed to contain weaknesses but where none were identified during the automated test phase.

 Whether manual penetration testing is carried out as a second phase or in parallel to automated testing, combining the proficiency of the Crashtest Security Suite with Alice&Bob.The company’s manual penetration testing services provide a much deeper view into an applications’ security state.